-Jeremy Lewis begins his ninth season as head coach for women’s basketball at Cumberland University and his 13th as a full-time coach at his alma mater.
-It also marks Lewis’ 17th year as a member of the Phoenix family as both a player and coach.
+Jeremy Lewis was head coach for men's basketball at Cumberland on March 19, 2018, after spending the previous nine seasons as the women's coach for the Phoenix.
+Lewis just completed his 13th season as a full-time coach at his alma mater and his 17th year as a member of the Cumberland family as both a player and coach.

-Lewis led the program to one of the most successful years in school history in 2012-13, finishing 33-3 overall and No. 4 in the final rankings.
+Lewis led the program to one of the most successful years in school history in 2012-13, finishing 33-3 overall (school record for wins) and No. 4 in the final rankings.
 The Phoenix won the Mid-South Conference regular season and tournament titles and reached the NAIA Fab Four for the second time in program annals.

 He was voted Mid-South Conference and Women’s Basketball Coaches Association (WBCA) Russell Athletic/Region 5 Coach of the Year during the campaign.
-CU made its fifth appearance in the NAIA National Tournament and first since 2007.
+CU made its first appearance in the NAIA National Tournament since 2007.

 Cumberland was ranked in the Top 10 nationally from the first regular season poll of the year in December until the postseason, reaching as high as No. 5 in the country, then the highest ranking ever for the program.
 The Phoenix won their first regular season and conference tournament titles since 1998-99, also in the Mid-South Conference, and set the school record for victories, surpassing the previous mark of 27 held by the 1998-99 and 2006-07 squads.